Sudan, a land with no water

 This post is also available in: Italiano

-The water shortage in Africa is getting progressively worse.
+Water shortages in Africa are getting progressively worse.
 In many areas of the African continent, including Sudan, increased water consumption due to population growth and agricultural development has exacerbated an already critical situation.
-This has been compounded in recent decades by the consequences of climate change.
-Erratic rainfall, higher temperatures, and increasingly frequent floods and droughts strain those living in this richly complex land.
-The African Development Bank predicts that by 2025 almost 230 million Africans will face water shortages, and up to 460 million will live in water-stressed areas.
+This has also been compounded in recent decades by the consequences of climate change.
+Erratic rainfall, higher temperatures, increasingly frequent floods and droughts are putting a strain on those living in this richly complex land.
+The African Development Bank predicts that by 2025 nearly 230 million Africans will face water shortages and up to 460 million will live in water-stressed areas.

 There is already a water emergency in Sudan